Move Forward Guide

 Prevent future reinjury.
 Your physical therapist can recommend a home-exercise program to strengthen and stretch the muscles around your hip, upper leg, and abdomen to help prevent future reinjury of your groin.
 These may include strength and flexibility exercises for the leg, hip, and core muscles.

 Surgery is rarely necessary in the case of groin strain, but if a groin muscle fully tears and requires surgical repair, your physical therapist will help you minimize pain, restore motion and strength, and return to normal activities in the speediest manner possible after surgery.

 Can this Injury or Condition be Prevented?

-The following can help you prevent groin strains:
+The following recommendations can help you prevent a groin strain:

 - Always warm up before starting a sport or heavy physical activity.